-The payment and performance of any obligations under this contract are subject to the availability of funds.
+The payment and performance of any obligations under a contract issued pursuant to this RFP are subject to the availability of funds.

-When visiting any judicial location, the awarded Vendor, its officers, agents, servants, and employees must comply with all COVID-19 related protocols, procedures, and safety measures put into place by the Judiciary's Department of Facilities, Operations, and Security, as well as all applicable rules and regulations enacted by the Governor and/or the Department of Health, including, but not limited to, wearing masks, washing hands, and practicing social distancing.
-Remote work may be utilized as a substitute for inperson meetings where applicable.
+When visiting any judicial location, the awarded Vendor, its officers, agents, servants, and employees must comply with all COVID-19 related protocols, procedures, and safety measures put into place by the AOSC's Department of Facilities, Operations, and Security, as well as all applicable rules and regulations enacted by the Governor and/or the Department of Health, including, but not limited to, wearing masks, washing hands, and practicing social distancing.
+Remote work may be utilized as a substitute for in-person meetings where applicable.
 More specific arrangements may be made following contract award.